 The Byzantine Empire was so infamous for this that another term for this trope is "Byzantine politics."
-Case in point, Byzantine Empress Irene and her gender swaped version of King Henry the eighth's spouse killing spree. cutting out the eyes of former Emperors and current Emperors.
+Case in point, Byzantine Empress Irene and her gender swaped version of King Henry the eighth's spouse killing spree. cutting out the eyes of former Emperors and current Emperors (the Emperor was supposed to be an image of divine perfection, so mutilating somebody made him ineligible).
 Plus the court was subject to other influences.
 The Church, the Vikings hired for the Varangian Guard, (famously resulting in Harald Hadrada, Viking, Varangian Guardsman, soon to be King of Norway, and would be conquerer of England, castrating and ripping out the eyes of Byzantine emperor Michael V Kalaphates in 1042.)

 Irene specifically had her own son and successor blinded, in a way calculated to cause his death, in the chamber where she had given birth to him.

 Even if it sounds strange, The Hittites.
 The royal court of Hattusa was truly a deadly place- full of relatives ready to betray the king at the first opportunity.

 The court of Saudi Arabia approaches this, although exile, shaming, and reassignment to Antarctica are preferred to outright killing; after all, almost all members of the court are (half)-brothers or cousins (being descendants of King Abdul Aziz Ibn Saud), and the public image of family unity must be maintained.
 However, by all accounts, the internal politics of the Al Saud are quite dangerous—particularly now that there's a Succession Crisis due in a decade or so that everyone can see coming from a mile away—and the decadence of the Saudi court is so legendary, it has a trope.